How Ticket Presales Work

 What is a presale?

-Presales are a way for an artist to give their biggest fans early access to tickets.
-Before tickets go on sale, artists and their teams tell us how many tickets they want to make available, the price of the ticket, and when they want the sale(s) to start.
+Presales are a way for an artist to give their fans early access to tickets.
+Before tickets go on sale, artists and their teams decide how many (and which types of) tickets they want to make available for individual sales, the price of the tickets, and when they want the sale(s) to start.
+As a result, the number and location of tickets available for any given presale will vary.

-In many cases, you may see ticket sales listed as either a “presale” or “general public onsale.”
-The artist’s team may arrange these presales as part of promotional efforts they have with a third party — such as offering tickets to credit card holders — or as part of loyalty efforts to get tickets directly into the hands of fan club members or those who signed up in advance.
+In many cases, you may see ticket sales listed as either a “presale” or “general onsale.”
+The artist’s team may arrange these presales as part of loyalty efforts to get tickets directly into the hands of fan club members, or those who signed up in advance.
+It can also be part of promotional efforts they have with a third party, such as offering tickets to credit card holders.
+Third-party presales are often coupled with sponsorships of the tour, which the artist team can use to offset the costs of touring and help keep ticket prices lower.

-General public ticket sales, on the other hand, are open to all fans, and usually begin a day after the conclusion of any presales.
+General ticket sales, on the other hand, only require fans to have an account with the ticketing company, and usually begin a day after the conclusion of any presales.

-Here are some of the ways you can find out about upcoming presales.
+Here are some ways to find out about upcoming presales.

 Ticketmaster Presale